The Boy Carpenter Project Update: 1/11/2011

 "But if you are willing to listen, I say, love your enemies.
 Do good to those who hate you” Luke 6:27 (NLT)

 Have you ever felt like you just didn’t fit in?
 Have you ever felt that you were different than those around you because of the color of your skin or how many possessions you may have or not have?
 Everyone has experienced these feelings at one time or another in their lives.
-We just want to fit in or feel a part of something because that is how God has created us to be as His children.
+We just want to fit in or feel a part of something because that is how God has created us.

-This is how special the love of God truly is for His children.
+This is how special the love of God is for all His children.

 James Robert Kessler